brlee19/bomoda-coding-exercise/README.md

 ## Note

 I used a JSON file to persist data.
 I did not include my JSON file in this repository.
-When you start the Flask server for a first time, the app will create that file.
+When you start the Flask server for the first time, the app will create that file.